saloni33/Gym_management_system/README.md

 # Gym Management System
-Java Application to manage the Gym.
+Gym Management system is a java based Android application which basically helps the Gym manager to manage the gym including list of members, trainers, equipments, exercise plans, etc.

 ## Technology Used
 - Java